ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/venturing-and-sea-scouts/launch/index.md

     B. Read (about three hours total) about projectiles, aviation, space, weather, astronomy, or aviation or space technology.
 Then do the following:
         (1) Make a list of at least two questions or ideas from each article.
         (2) Discuss two of the questions or ideas with your counselor.
-            Examples of magazines include—but are not limited to—Odyssey, Popular Mechanics, Popular Science, Science Illustrated, Discover, Air & Space, Popular Astronomy, Astronomy, Science News, Sky & Telescope, Natural History, Robot, Servo, Nuts and Volts, and Scientific American.
+            Examples of magazines include—but are not limited to—Odyssey, Popular Mechanics, Popular Science, Science Illustrated, Discover, Air & Space, Aviation Week, Astronomy, Science News, Natural History, Robot, Servo, and Scientific American.
     C. Do a combination of reading and watching (about three hours total).
 Then do the following:
         (1) Make a list of at least two questions or ideas from each article or show.
         (2) Discuss two of the questions or ideas with your counselor.
 2. Choose ONE STEM field of interest from the following list.
 Complete ALL the requirements for a STEM exploration in that field.
 See [STEM Explorations](../../explorations/) for the requirements.
-(If you have already completed a Venturing STEM exploration in one of these fields, please choose a different field for this award.)
+(If you have already completed a Venturing or Sea Scouts STEM exploration in one of these fields, you must choose a different field for this award.)
     * Archery
     * Astronomy
-    * Athletics
     * Aviation
+    * Digital Technology
     * Rifle Shooting
     * Robotics
     * Shotgun Shooting